netbox-community/cookiecutter-netbox-plugin/docs/tutorial.md

 ## Step 6: Upload code to GitHub

-Back to your develop environment, find the folder named after the `project_slug`.
+Back to your develop environment, find the folder named after the `hyphenated`.
 Move into this folder, and then setup git to use your GitHub repo and upload the
 code: